-Stanford Native American Law Students Association (NALSA) raises awareness of Indian Law issues, provides mentorship and builds affinity within the larger Native community.
-NALSA is inclusive and all members of the Stanford University community are welcome.
-We aim to foster an environment of openness and thoughtful debate surrounding issues of concern to Indian country, where all opinions and perspectives are treated with respect and given careful consideration.
+Welcome!
+The Stanford Native American Law Students Association (NALSA) raises awareness of Indian Law issues, provides mentorship, and builds affinity within the larger Native community.
+NALSA welcomes all members of the Stanford University community.
+We aim to foster an environment of openness and thoughtful debate surrounding issues of concern to Indian country, where all opinions and perspectives are treated with respect.

-NALSA raises awareness of issues relevant to Native communities by hosting speakers, organizing academic programming such as classes and seminars, and broaching concerns during administrative decisionmaking.
+We raise awareness by hosting speakers, organizing classes and seminars, and broaching concerns during administrative decision-making.

-NALSA fosters camaraderie by building relationships that last a lifetime.
-Members partake in an annual retreat, “talking circles,” potlucks, and social gatherings as well as the annual Stanford Pow Wow and alumni weekend.
-NALSA participates in the Diversity Coalition to build bonds among affinity groups and is passionate about welcoming Native American law students and students interested in Indian Law to Stanford Law School.
+NALSA relationships last a lifetime.
+Members participate in an annual retreat, “talking circles,” potlucks, and the annual Stanford Pow Wow and alumni weekend.

 Alumni and older students share their insight into study methods, class selection, employment opportunities, and clerkships.